10 Tips for RVing With Dogs

 by Janae McCormick of Adventures With TuckNae

 Hi there!
-My name is Janae and I live/travel in an RV full-time with my husband Tucker and our two dogs, Marvel and Cap.
-Today, I’m excited to be writing this guest post for Lippert and will be giving you my top 10 tips for RVing with a dog.
+My name is Janae and I live/travel in an RV full-time with my husband, Tucker, and our two dogs, Marvel and Cap.
+As a dog owner, I’m excited to be writing this guest post for Lippert and will be giving you my top 10 tips for RVing with dogs.

-When we first hit the road in March 2019, it was just the two of us.
+When we first hit the road in March 2019 as new RV travelers, it was just the two of us.
 We gave ourselves three months to adjust to RV life before bringing a fur baby into our home.
-We got Cap in June of 2019 and then waited until January 2021 to bring Marvel into our family.
+We got Cap in June of 2019, then waited until January 2021 to bring Marvel into our family.

-We’ve learned quite a bit about traveling with dogs in an RV over the past few years and I hope that our experiences will help you know what to expect and plan for.
+We’ve learned quite a bit about RVing with dogs over the past few years, and I hope that our experiences will help you know what to expect and plan for.
 Let’s dive right in with my first tip!

 1. Do your research.